-If you are having trouble with your computer, and the frequently asked questions (see Frequently asked questions on page 57) do not help, you can recover your computer.
+If you are having trouble with your computer, and the frequently asked questions (see Got a question? on page 54) do not help, you can recover your computer.

 This section describes the recovery tools available on your computer.
 Acer provides Acer Care Center, which allows you to reset your PC, refresh your PC, or create a factory default backup.